Craniosynostosis is a rare condition in which a baby develops or is born with an unusually shaped skull.

 It is possible to have just one type or a combination of them.

 Each type looks different, and the symptoms can range from mild to severe.
-More than
+More than 180 different conditions involve some type of craniosynostosis.
+It can also happen by itself, without any other associated syndrome.

 In this type, the sagittal suture — along the top of the head — fuses too early.